-In this paper, we will work with the setup where $X$ is a Polish space, i.e., a separable and completely metrizable space, $\Gamma$ is a finitely generated group, and the action $\Gamma\curvearrowright X$ is continuous.
+In this paper, we will work with the setup where $X$ is a Polish space, i.e., a separable and completely metrizable space, $\Gamma$ is a finitely generated group with the discrete topology, and the action $\Gamma\curvearrowright X$ is continuous.

 The Bernoulli shift action induces a natural Schreier graph.
 Let $A$ be a finite set with the discrete topology.
-For a countable group $\G$, the space $A^\G$ is equipped with the usual product topology and is homeomorphic to the Cantor space $2^\mathbb N=\{0,1\}^{\mathbb{N}}$, which is compact Polish.
-The {\em Bernoulli shift action} $\G\curvearrowright A^\G$ is defined by
+Assume $|A|\geq 2$.
+For a countable discrete group $\G$, the space $A^\G$ is equipped with the usual product topology and is homeomorphic to the Cantor space $2^\mathbb N=\{0,1\}^{\mathbb{N}}$, which is compact Polish.